Jump to navigation

 More information is available at floodsmart.gov

-This document was prepared by the National Flood Insurance Program (NFIP) to help you understand your flood insurance policy.
+NFIP Summary of Coverage - This document was prepared by the National Flood Insurance Program (NFIP) to help you understand your flood insurance policy.
 It provides general information about deductibles, what is and is not covered by flood insurance, and how items are valued at time of loss.

-This document was prepared by the National Flood Insurance Program (NFIP) to help you understand your commercial flood insurance policy.
+NFIP Summary of Coverage for Commercial Property - prepared by the National Flood Insurance Program (NFIP) to help you understand your commercial flood insurance policy.
 It provides general information about deductibles, what is and is not covered by flood insurance, and how items are valued at time of loss.

 Each property owner should determine whether flood control measures are warranted and desireable in their particular situation.